Best hybrid SUVs and hybrid 4x4s 2020

 With up to 59mpg fuel economy and CO2 emissions as low as 110g/km, the Niro should be affordable to run for both private buyers and company-car user-chooser.
 And when you factor in an excellent infotainment system and 427-litre boot capacity, the Niro earns its stripes as a solid and dependable hybrid SUV.
 Read our full review.

-The Lexus RX comes in two forms: the standard five-seat model and the seven-seat RX L, but they use the same 3.5-litre V6 petrol engine and electric motor to give four-wheel drive.
+The Lexus RX comes in two forms: the standard five-seat model and the seven-seat RX L, but they use the same 3.5-litre V6 petrol engine and electric motor to make the RX a hybrid 4x4.
 Performance is swift enough – 0-62mph takes 7.7 seconds – but you’d never describe this as a fast car.
 Fuel economy is 35mpg: not great in the grand scheme of things, but not bad for a large and luxurious SUV.

 Quality is a given for any Lexus, and the RX is no different, while there’s plenty of advanced safety technology fitted as standard, so it’ll provide peace of mind if you’ll be transporting the family.
 The interior is loaded with equipment and beautifully built, but the RX’s strongest trait is its refinement and comfort on the motorway.
 Read our full review.